ALMSIVI/novel-tools-py/docs/design.md

 For the second process we have [Title Transformer](/processors/transformers/title_transformer.py).
 It will filter out the data based on type and tag, and then uses a format string to format the data.

 Additionally, if you want to follow the second workflow, i.e., splitting the novel into individual files, you will notice that special titles will lose their original order in the novel, and when you try to generate the structure file, the order of the titles will be incorrect.
 If you want to avoid this, you can try adding an [Order Transformer](/processors/transformers/order_transformer.py) in between.
 It will keep the order that is passed in, and append that order to the data.
-You can then use that order as part of the filename.
+You can then use the order as part of the filename.

 If you want to do some batch processing, you can do so with [Pattern Transformer](/processors/transformers/pattern_transformer.py).
 It will replace patterns in the content with user-defined ones.
 It could be useful if the author does not use regular punctuation marks, or uses a different format for the divider line.

 ## Output structures

-There are currently two support "structure files": a csv list and a Table of Contents (toc).
+There are currently two supported "structure files": a csv list and a Table of Contents (toc).
 TOC is more human-readable, but lacks a lot of information about the data itself, so it is advised to use csv lists when you do the processing.

 ## Initializing the units